Above: Photography by fashion and beauty photographer Jamie Nelson.

 MDMA (Ecstasy, Molly, E, XTC, X) is an empathogenic stimulant that releases the brain’s natural stores of serotonin, dopamine, and norepinephrine, which are neurotransmitters that regulate empathy and arousal.
 The result?
-Unbridled horniness, intense feelings of empathy and understanding (which can lead to some beautiful conversations), and typically some hallucinogenic effects — brighter colors, richer sounds, and a heightened sense of touch.
+Unbridled horniness, intense feelings of empathy (which can lead to some very beautiful conversations), and typically some hallucinogenic effects — brighter colors, richer sounds, and a heightened sense of touch.

-Different people claim the different adverse health effects of E. These discussions are easy to find online, so I will not rehash them here.
 As I wrote in my slideshow, E/Molly will act as an accelerant (as will most stimulants), meaning that unless you have done a thorough cleaning and have fasted beforehand, the drug will probably make you poop, and require you to douche again before sex.

 Harm reduction saves lives.
 Since people are going to do things that are unsafe, including very powerful drugs, we have to stop pretending that “saying no” as a message works.
 It doesn’t, and people are dying as a result.
 We must teach harm reduction methods that keep everyone safer.